 Beyond Alzheimer’s: Understanding Dementia

 Alzheimer’s is the type of dementia most people are familiar with.
 But it is only one form of dementia.
 There are a variety of others that can have an equally devastating impact on an adult’s quality of life.
 Like Alzheimer’s disease, most dementias cause irreversible damage on memory and mental abilities.
+To provide the right care for people with dementia, their caregivers may take an online dementia care class.

 Common Forms of Dementia in Older Adults